northpr/HousingPrediction_Kaggle/README.md

 ```

 ## Model Performance
-I created model and use R-squared and RMSE to see how effectively of model is which give R-squared at 0.95 almost close to 1 for linear regression but Random Forest is the best which R-squared is at 0.98.
-Last one is XGBoost and the R-squared is at 0.99 which is only 0.01 close to 1
+I created a model and used R-squared and RMSE to see how effectively the model is, which gives R-squared at 0.95, almost close to 1 for linear regression, but Random Forest is the best R-squared at 0.98.
+The last one is XGBoost, and the R-squared is at 0.99, which is only 0.01, close to 1.

 XGBoost Model which R-square is = 0.9912
 ```Python